Post By RelatedRelated Post

 3 Things To Do After Aerating Your Lawn:

 - Watering after aeration is always a good idea.
-As Friell said, aeration should never be performed when turf is wet, or the dirt contains enough moisture to be muddy.
+As Friell said, lawns should not be aerated when turf is wet, or the dirt contains enough moisture to be muddy.

-- Applying an application of fertilizer and weed killer is beneficial shortly following aeration.
+- Apply an application of fertilizer and weed killer shortly following aeration.
 However, be sure to skip the weed killer if you’re going to overseed following aeration.

-- Overseeding following aeration makes sense because seeds can take advantage of the disturbed surface to create better seed-to-soil contact, which encourages successful germination.
+- Overseed after aeration so seeds can take advantage of the disturbed surface.
+This creates better seed-to-soil contact, which encourages successful germination.

 “When to Aerate Your Lawn“, Bayer Advanced, Web.
 Accessed Jan.
 28, 2016